CDP vs Marketing Cloud: Why You Probably Need Both in 2026

 What Is a Marketing Cloud?

-A Marketing Cloud is basically the tool where you actually do marketing.
+A Marketing Cloud is the tool where you actually do marketing.
 It’s where campaigns live.
 Where you send emails.
 Where you run ads.
 Where you automate customer journeys.

 If a CDP is about understanding who your customer is, a Marketing Cloud is about reaching them and getting them to do something.